crystalstorm466/Discord-Gotcha-Tracker/README.md

 There is a bonus category too for the Band director Dr. Brandon Meeks which is scored by triggering the bot.

+Update (07/13/2025):
+    - /listscores: List scores for yourself or anyone else.
+    - /DiscordToName Hash map now in .csv file that is imported on first run.
+(Hidden for privacy).

 # Requirements